Interacting with Darien DCF

 After signing this type of agreement, you are legally bound to fulfill the terms.
 Violating any part of the safety plan or service agreement could subject your family to penalties.
 Additionally, breach of the agreement may be used to demonstrate that the family environment may pose risks for your child.

-If possible, it is wise to have an experienced DCF attorney review any proposed agreements.
+If possible, it is wise to have an experienced Darien attorney review any proposed agreements when interacting with the DCF.
 A lawyer can explain the terms so that families can make an informed decision.

 Individuals and families who do not understand how to protect their rights could unintentionally forfeit those rights while interacting with Darien DCF investigators.
 Advice from a knowledgeable attorney could prepare your family and help prevent an investigation from becoming unnecessarily invasive.